Mare of Easttown review: Kate Winslet on stunning form in crime drama packed with suspense

 X-Men’s Evan Peters, last seen causing quick chaos in WandaVision, also shines as a fellow detective, while staple character actors like The Office’s David Denman and Watchmen’s Jean Smart help create a brilliant sense of the world around Winslet’s stressed out Mare.
 But it’s the young women in the show, particularly Cailee Spaeny as single mum against the world Erin, and Spider-Man Far From Home’s Angourie Rice as Mare’s rebellious daughter Siobhan, who really shine.

 The pilot episode, titled Miss Lady Hawk Herself, is a masterclass in character and world building for the mystery that’s about to unfold.
 It does feel in some moments like its taking a bit too long to get into gear, but once the pieces are in place, there’s a fantastic final scene setting up all kinds of potential twists and turns and recriminations as the series continues, as Mare’s town looks set to fall apart even more dramatically than her fractured family life.

-Directed by Craig Zobel, best known for shows like Wesworld and The Leftovers – and movies like The Hunt – and written by Brad Ingelsby, of Run All Night and The Way Back success, this is high end telly at its best, packed with intrigue, suspicion, horror and reluctant heroics.
+Directed by Craig Zobel, best known for shows like Westworld and The Leftovers - and movies such as The Hunt - and written by Brad Ingelsby, of Run All Night and The Way Back success, this is high-end telly at its best, packed with intrigue, suspicion, horror and reluctant heroics.